Frequently Asked Questions

 4. Can I pay the Parking Control Officer for my wheel lock?

 No. Parking Control Officers may not receive money for any citations issued.
-All citations must be paid through Parking Services.
-You may use the yellow drop boxes located around campus.
+See #11 below.

 5. Can Parking Control Officers void tickets?

 No, Parking Control Officers can not void tickets.